 National Student Survey (NSS)

 The National Student Survey (NSS) is an anonymous voluntary survey for undergraduate students in their final year or equivalent.
-The NSS allows you to voice your own opinion and give honest feedback about the quality of your course and university.
-It’s run by Ipsos, an independent market research company, and this year the survey is open from Wednesday 8 January to Wednesday 30 April 2025.
+The NSS allows you to voice your own opinion and give feedback about the quality of your course and university.
+It’s run by Ipsos, an independent market research company, and this year the survey is open from Wednesday 7 January to Thursday 30 April 2026.
 Once you complete the survey, you’ll be entered into a prize draw by Ipsos to win an iPad.
-This information isn’t stored with your answers.

 How the NSS works

-The NSS invites over half a million students each year to participate voluntarily and is widely recognised as an important evaluation of student satisfaction.
-This measure of student satisfaction will also reflect on the decision of prospective students who are looking to apply for university, as the responses from the survey will help shape their decision about what they want to study and where.
-It is an influential source of information and, as a student, you have a powerful collective voice that will help shape the future of your course and the University.
+The NSS invites over half a million students each year to participate and is widely recognised as an important evaluation of student satisfaction.
+As a student, you have a powerful collective voice that will not only help to shape the future of your course and the University, but also the decisions of future students.
+Many prospective students who are looking to apply for university use the results of the NSS to help make their decision about what they want to study and where.
+It is an influential source of information, and the honest feedback of current final year undergraduate students is essential.

-The NSS is a survey complied of 28 single-choice questions.
-You can also provide comments about your overall student experience in an open-ended question.
-Questions vary on the nine topics that relate to the course such as teaching, the organisation of the course, resources, student voice and more.
+The NSS is a survey made up of 28 single-choice questions.
+You can also provide comments about your overall student experience in an open-ended question at the end.
+Questions vary on nine topics that relate to the course such as teaching, the organisation of the course, resources, student voice and more.

-Accessing the survey to complete it is straightforward and trouble-free through the NSS website.
-All you will need to fill out the NSS is your 8-digit student ID number (this should follow after the @ sign e.g. @12345678) and a few personal details to confirm that you qualify for the survey.
+Accessing the survey is straightforward, just visit the NSS website.
+All you need is your 8-digit student ID number (this should follow after the @ sign e.g. @12345678) and a few personal details to confirm that you qualify for the survey.
 This information is not stored with your answers as the survey is anonymous.

 If you’re eligible to complete the NSS this year, we will send you some reminders.
-Ipsos will be contacting you directly as well.
-We sent you a GDPR notice back in December 2024 to your student email address.
+Ipsos will contact you directly as well, but will stop once you complete the survey.
+We sent you a GDPR notice back in November 2025 with more information to your student email address.

 Why you should complete the NSS